Everything You Want To Know About Shampoo Bars!

 The way you shampoo and your hair type can affect hair tangles.
 I have long fine, thin hair that is very prone to tangling.
 Just imagine all of those little strands of hair as very thin strings—now put little burrs on the strings (the open cuticle) and you can see my problem.

-I wish I could use an apple cider vinegar (ACV) rinse very day.
+I wish I could use an apple cider vinegar (ACV) rinse every day.
 Besides creating tangle-free locks, I also love the way it makes my hair look and feel.
 As I have gotten older my hair has become drier and I can only use an ACV rinse 2 or 3 times week.

 I have perfected a washing technique that helps with my tangles (click here), sometimes I need a tiny bit of conditioner on the ends or I use our Organic Herbal Hair Rinse Detangler blend.